-Do not start heavier exercises, such as jogging, swimming, aerobics, or bicycling, until your doctor or therapist tells you it is okay.
-Ask your doctor when it will be safe for you to return to work or drive.
+DO NOT start heavier exercises, such as jogging, swimming, aerobics, or bicycling, until your doctor or therapist tells you it is ok.
+Ask your provider when it will be safe for you to return to work or drive.

-Your doctor will give you a prescription for pain medicine.
+You will receive a prescription for pain medicine.
 Get it filled when you go home so you have it when you need it.
-Take your pain medicine when you start having pain so the pain doesn't get too bad.
+Take your pain medicine when you start having pain so the pain does not get too bad.

 Taking ibuprofen (Advil, Motrin) or another anti-inflammatory medicine may also help.
-Talk to your doctor about what other medicines you can take with your pain medicine.
+Talk to your provider about what other medicines you can take with your pain medicine.

 When to Call the Doctor